 The Town maintains approximately 92.02 miles of gravity and pressure sanitary sewer lines with four pumping stations.
 Expansion of mainline sewers are generally paid for by those that benefit from new sewers through special benefit assessments.
 Capital Improvements to the existing system are generally funded from fund balance resulting from connection charges and the sewer use fee.
 Maintenance of the system and treatment of effluent is also paid for by users through the sewer use fee.
-The current annual sewer use fee is \$500/equivalent dwelling unit as of July 1, 2018.
+The current annual sewer use fee is \$515/equivalent dwelling unit as of July 1, 2019.
 Commercial accounts are charged based upon the amount of water consumed by the facility.
 Residential accounts are charged a flat fee of one equivalent dwelling unit per living unit.
-The AWPCA has considered a revision of the sewer use fee for residential accounts by basing it on water usage - similar to commercial accounts.
-The feasibility of this is being vetted along with other operational and fiscal aspects of the sewer fund via commissioning of a Cost of Service analysis.
+The AWPCA is in the process of revising the sewer use fee for residential accounts by basing it on water usage and splitting the billing to semi-annual bills rather than a single annual one.
+The details of the revisions are being vetted along with other operational and fiscal aspects of the sewer fund.